 Parish Councils represent the local community, delivering services to meet local needs and improving the quality of life and community wellbeing.
 They have a wide range of powers to provide and manage local services, such as village halls, sports and recreation facilities, allotments, cemeteries and churchyards, commons, footpaths and public open spaces.

 They can support local voluntary activities, stage local events and undertake initiatives such as transport and crime prevention.
 These powers are mostly discretionary, i.e. they can be used to as great or little extent as their community wishes.

-Parish Councils are elected by its parishioners.
+Parish Councils comprise councillors that are elected by parishioners.
 It is the only elected council where the voters are likely to know many of the people they elect.
 It is equally likely that your parish councillor will know you personally and pay more heed to your comments than can a District or County councillor.

 As parishioners – you do!
-The cost of running your Parish Council appears on your council tax bill alongside the costs of the other councils’ services.
+The cost of running your Parish Council appears on your council tax bill alongside the District Council’s costs to provide services.

 What you don’t pay for are the councillors.
 Unlike District and County Councillors, Parish Councillors are not paid.
 Usually, being a councillor costs them money.